Charles Boyle, 4th Earl of Orrery

-Charles Boyle, 4th Earl of Orrery KT PC FRS (28 July 1674 - 28 August 1731) was an English nobleman, statesman and patron of the sciences.
+Major-General Charles Boyle, 4th Earl of Orrery, KT, PC, FRS (28 July 1674 - 28 August 1731) was a British army officer and politician who represented Huntingdon in the House of Commons of England from 1701 to 1705.

 Early life

 The second son of Roger Boyle, 2nd Earl of Orrery, and his wife Lady Mary Sackville (1647–1710), daughter of Richard Sackville, 5th Earl of Dorset, he was born at Little Chelsea, London.
 He was educated at Christ Church, Oxford, and soon distinguished himself by his learning and abilities.